Update for Spring, 2014

 Mental health benefits exist too by the fact that the fun experienced by moving to music and concentrating on the calls helps relieve stress, tension and the worries of the day.
 Success on the dance floor contributes to a young person's self-esteem and builds a positive outlook.

-have to co-operate with seven other dancers in order to be
+to co-operate with seven other dancers in order to be successful--it's

 introduce young people to social graces and the values that go along

-including courtesy, respect and tolerance.
-It's particularly good to
+with them including courtesy, respect and tolerance.
+It's particularly

 THE FUN AHEAD & SPECIAL DANCES